felixarntz/attachment-taxonomies/CONTRIBUTING.md

 ## License

-The Attachment Taxonomies plugin is [licensed under the GPLv3](/license.txt), and all contributions will be released under the GPLv3 license.
+The Attachment Taxonomies plugin is [licensed under the GPLv3 (or later)](/license.txt), and all contributions will be released under the GPLv3 license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv3 license.

 ## Coding standards